Hidden Conformal Symmetry in AdS$_2\times$S$^2$ Beyond Tree Level: Generalised Witten diagrams

 In order to test whether the effective action extends beyond tree level, we first need to find an expression for the AdS$_2\times$S$^2$ bulk-to-bulk propagator.
 Intriguingly, it turns out that the bulk-to-bulk propagator in the AdS$_{d+1}\times$S$^{d+1}$ product geometry takes exactly the same functional form as the bulk-to-boundary propagator:

-It turns out that in AdS$\times$S this simple propagator satisfies \eqref{eom}.
+In fact, in AdS$\times$S this simple propagator satisfies \eqref{eom}.
 This is very different from pure AdS space where bulk-to-bulk propagators are hypergeometric functions.
 Remarkably, this propagator also encodes an infinite sum over the Kaluza-Klein modes of the sphere propagating in AdS: